Iranian refugee beats 2-time Olympic taekwondo gold medalist

 TOKYO (AP) — Iranian defector Kimia Alizadeh shocked two-time Olympic gold medalist Jade Jones at the Tokyo Games, beating the British champion 16-12 in the round of 16.

-Alizadeh, a bronze medalist in Rio de Janeiro, won twice for the Refugee Olympic Team on Sunday to advance to the Tokyo quarterfinals in the women’s 57-kilogram division.
+Alizadeh, a bronze medalist in Rio de Janeiro, won twice for the Refugee Olympic Team on Sunday to advance to the quarterfinals in the women’s 57-kilogram division.

-She beat Iranian opponent Nahid Kiyani Chandeh 18-9 in her opening bout before her massive upset of Jones, who was attempting to become the first British woman to win gold in three consecutive Olympics.
+Alizadeh beat Iranian opponent Nahid Kiyani Chandeh 18-9 in her opening bout in Tokyo.
+She followed it two hours later with a massive upset of Jones, who was attempting to become the first three-time taekwondo gold medalist and the first British woman in any sport to win gold at three consecutive Olympics.

-Alizadeh is competing for the refugee team after defecting to Germany.
-She made the move in 2016 shortly after becoming the first Iranian women to win an Olympic medal.
+The 23-year-old Alizadeh became the first Iranian woman to win an Olympic medal when she pushed through repechage for an impressive bronze in Rio, but she is competing for the refugee team after defecting to Germany in early 2020.

 The refugee team has never won an Olympic medal.
+It has three taekwondo competitors among its 29 athletes.

-Alizadeh cited institutional sexism and the mandatory wearing of the hijab headscarf in her criticisms of the Iranian system, which she said had used her for propaganda purposes.
-Kiyani wore a headscarf in the bout against Alizadeh, who comfortably earned the victory.
+Alizadeh cited institutional sexism and the mandatory wearing of the hijab headscarf in her criticisms of the Iranian system, which she decried for using her for propaganda purposes in a passionate letter announcing her defection.

+Kiyani wore a headscarf in the bout against Alizadeh, who comfortably earned the victory in Tokyo.

 Alizadeh then upset Jones with a stirring third-round performance.
 Their bout was tied 10-10 with just 30 seconds left, but Alizadeh scored a pair of two-point body kicks to take the lead before hanging on for the four-point victory.